Attested: Staffordshire Moorlands Pan CAMMOGLANNA; Rudge Cup CAMBOGLANS;

 Name origin: The –glanna part meant ‘river bank’, with parallels in Cornish glann ‘bank’, Welsh glan ‘river-bank’ Nordic klint ‘coastal escarpment’, English clint, and Russian глинт, but not in Gaelic gleann and Welsh glyn ‘valley’.
 Compare Glannoventa (Ambleside), Giano (Martinhoe), and Glanum in the south of France.
 But should the Cambo- part be likened to Welsh cam2, Irish camm, etc ‘crooked’, as commonly claimed?
-Or to the Scots and northern English word kame or kaim ‘ridge’, related to OE camb ‘comb’ (probably from PIE *gembh- ‘tooth’), which was a frequent element in northern British place names (Gelling & Cole, 2003)?
+Or to the Scots and northern English word kame or kaim ‘ridge’, related to Old English camb ‘comb’ (probably from PIE *gembh- ‘tooth’), which was a frequent element in northern British place names (Gelling & Cole, 2003), or to the word camber?
 In other words, accepting that Cambo- represented a curve, was that in a horizontal plane or a vertical plane?